You’ve Talked About It… You’ve Tried to Fix It…

 How to Begin

-During that conversation you will:
+During this conversation, you will:

-• clarify the pattern affecting your relationship
+– Clarify the pattern that is affecting your relationship

-• learn how the six-week process works
+– Learn how the six-week Conflict Pattern Reset process works

 Scroll to Top